-It should be emphasized that the levels of the isos-

-urfaces (52.5 dB for precipitation, 45.8 dB for clear air) were chosen to study the interaction of these two distinct signals.
-In the case of precipitation, it is possible that the volume was filled with relatively weak (less than 52.5 dB) rain signals, but these are not shown given the chosen isosurface level.
+It should be emphasized that the levels of the isosurfaces (52.5 dB for precipitation, 45.8 dB for clear-air) were chosen to study the interaction of these two distinct signals.
+In the case of precipitation, it is possible that the volume was filled with relatively weak (less than 52.5 dB) rain signals but these are not shown given the chosen isosurface level.
 The flexibility of such an analysis technique is evident.
-For example, it would easily be possible to create a bank of bandpass temporal filters, each with separate three-dimensional images.
-The center velocities of the filters could be chosen to spatially isolate particles of different fall velocities as a proxy for drop size (Palmer et al. 1998).
-Recent work by Worthington (2004) showed three-dimensional imaging results similar to those of the present research but using VHF (6-m wavelength) data from the MU radar.
+For example, it would easily be possible to create a bank of band-pass temporal filters each with separate three-dimensional images.
+The center velocities of the filters could be chosen to spatially isolate particles of different fall velocities as a proxy for drop size (Palmer et al., 1998).
+Recent work by Worthington (2004) showed similar three-dimensional imaging results to the present research but using VHF (6 m wavelength) data from the MU radar.

-2) Case 2: Turbulence-induced breakup
+2) Case 2: Turbulence-Induced Breakup

-The second case study was derived from data taken during the approximate 3.5-min period 1952:58-1956:33 UTC over the same altitude range as in case 1.
+The second case study was derived from data taken during the approximate 3.5-min period 1952:58-1956:33 UTC over the same altitude range as Case 1.
 For these data, the temporal resolution was reduced to 15 s by presenting only every fourth frame, allowing study of the entire precipitation event with reasonable presentation quality.
-The sequence of three-dimensional isosurfaces for both precipitation and clear air is presented in Fig. 11.
+The sequence of threedimensional isosurfaces for both precipitation and clear-air is presented in Figure 11.
 In the first five frames, an intense precipitation echo is seen to descend near the top of the turbulent layer at 1.2 km.
-The descent continues in the next five frames, but as the precipitation begins to interact with the turbulent motion, the intensity of the echo diminishes.
-In the last five frames (bottom row) the precipitation isosurface dissipates, leaving only the clear-air turbulent echo.
-Why would the characteristics of this event differ from those of case 1?
-By examining the time history of the clear-air wind profiles in Fig. 8, a reason for the difference can be ascertained.
-For the time period corresponding to case 2, a significant updraft $(0.5 \text{ m s}^{-1})$ is seen at 1955 UTC from the surface to approximately 500 m.
-This is in contrast to case 1, in which downward velocities dominated.
-It is likely that the upward velocities served to keep the raindrops aloft for a longer duration than would have been the case otherwise.
-This additional time allowed more interaction of the mixing processes of the turbulent layer, resulting in significant breakup of the larger drops.
-This hypothesis is strengthened by studying the tilt of the precipitation echoes in Fig. 6.
-At 1955 UTC and above 1.5 km, the tilt is very steep, corresponding to large fall speeds, or large drops.
-Below the turbulent layer, the precipitation echo is only visible through our temporal filtering process but shows a shallower slope, indicative of small drops or drizzle.
+The descent continues in the next five frames but as the precipitation begins to interact with the turbulent motion, the intensity of the echo diminishes.
+In the last five frames (bottom row) the precipitation isosurface dissipates leaving only the clearair turbulent echo.
+Why would the characteristics of this event differ from those of Case 1?
+By examining the time history of the clear-air wind profiles in Figure 8, a reason for the difference can be ascertained.
+For the time period corresponding to Case 2, a significant updraft $(0.5 \text{ m s}^{-1})$ is seen at time 1955 UTC from the surface to approximately 500 m.
+This is in contrast to Case 1 where downward velocities dominated.
+It is likely that the upward velocities served to keep the rain drops aloft for a longer duration than would have been the case otherwise.
+This additional time allowed more interaction of the mixing processes of the turbulent layer resulting in significant breakup of the larger drops.
+This hypothesis is strengthened by studying the tilt of the precipitation echoes in Figure 6.
+At time 1955 UTC and above 1.5 km, the tilt is very steep corresponding to large fall speeds, or large drops.
+Below the turbulent layer, the precipitation echo is only visible through our temporal filtering process but shows a more shallow slope indicative of small drops or drizzle.
 These smaller drops could be caused by turbulence-induced breakup.
-Of course, one should be aware that the tilt of the precipitation echo is affected by vertical motion, and any quantitative measure of drop size, for example, would need to take this into account.
+Of course, one should be aware that the tilt of the precipitation echo is affected by vertical motion and any quantitative measure of dropsize, for example, would need to take this into account.